khuckins/BG3-adventurers-guide-to-tamriel-2e566/Readme.md

 - Lady's Favor displays calculation on Background selection, is not factored into Class Panel's Max HP
 - Warrior, Mage, and Thief Birthsign Backgrounds don't display their Stat bonuses on Left Panel of Character Creator
 - Some spells do not yet have icons
+- Dying while shapeshifted as a Bosmer may block your ability to perform actions upon resurrection.

 ## Installation
 This mod works with Candor Mod Manager, Vortex Mod Manager, and Manual Installations.
 Candor is by far the simplest method, and as such is the recommended one.